EmbedJournal/embedjournal/_posts/2013-04-24-working-with-git-from-a-linux-machine.md

 git commit -m 'my first commit'
 {% endhighlight %}

-Once your changes have been committed, if you run a <code>git status</code> again, you will notice that it says there is one local commit.
+Once your changes have been committed, if you run a `git status` again, you will notice that it says there is one local commit.
 This means that the commit that we just made, has not been sent out to any other remote git server.
 At this point if you deleted the files, you will loose that commit you just made.

 ### Push local commits to remote
 Git is a distributed version tracking system.
 So you will have to push your changes to a remote machine so that others can see what changes you have made to the system.